The Adventures of Superboy

 encounter with Superman, the Pocket Universe Superboy joins the Legion to stop

 the Time Trapper.
-The Pocket Universe Superboy sacrifices himself to save the
+The alternate Superboy sacrifices himself to save the

 multiverse in Legion of Super-Heroes #38, "The Greatest Hero of Them